A doctor told us how to get real relief from painful period symptoms, and you can thank us later

 Get some exercise!
 Research has shown that even light aerobic exercise, like stretching or cycling, can help to reduce menstrual cramps.
 You can also try a heating pad, hot water bottle, or pain relievers such as ibuprofen, naproxen sodium, or essential oils.

-Dr. Jennifer Wider, a women’s health expert, recommends anti-inflammatory pain relievers, stretching, and heat massage to relieve period-related back pain, but notes that “other things can cause back pain, so [it’s] important to find the cause—endometriosis, uterine fibroids, etc.”
+Dr. Jennifer Wider, a women’s health expert, recommends anti-inflammatory pain relievers, stretching, and heat massage to relieve period-related back pain, but she notes that “other things can cause back pain, so [it’s] important to find the cause—endometriosis, uterine fibroids, etc.”

 Reduce your sodium intake before your period if you deal with regular bloating; look out, especially, for high sodium levels in soups (we know soups are often a go-to for comfort, but they may make you feel more bloated).
 Dr. Wider also recommends drinking plenty of water and eating potassium-rich foods (which may lower sodium levels) and exercising to help with bloating.